RubixML/ML/README.md

 $estimator = new DBSCAN(4.0, 5, new Diagonal());
 ```
 ### Fuzzy C Means
 Distance-based clusterer that allows samples to belong to multiple clusters if they fall within a fuzzy region defined by the fuzz parameter.
-Fuzzy C Means is similar to both K Means and Gaussian Mixture Models in that they require apriori knowledge of the number (parameter *c*) of clusters.
+Fuzzy C Means is similar to both K Means and Gaussian Mixture Models in that they require a priori knowledge of the number (parameter *c*) of clusters.

 ##### Unsupervised | Probabilistic | Persistable